elementary-data/elementary/README.md

 **Monitor your dbt tests results** and add **Elementary anomaly detection tests** to your dbt project.

-See the test results on top of your dbt models in a UI, with info for **fast triage**: test status, sample of failed rows, test queries, test configuration and anomaly detection metrics and graph.
+See the test results on top of your dbt models in a report, with info for **fast triage**: test status, sample of failed rows, test queries, test configuration and anomaly detection metrics and graph.

 Share the report with your team, and use Slack integration for alerting on incidents.